 \subsection{Summary}

 Figure~\ref{fig:n7} illustrates the relation among the goals, challenges, and methods in our study.
 Our contributions are summarized as follows:

 \begin{itemize} \item We explore the limits of program synthesis for ML.
 Qualitatively, for 12 supervised ML tasks over traditional data, CV, and NLP, \emph{Text-to-ML} generates the code of the end-to-end, optimized program in a fully automatic process, given textual descriptions of the tasks (Figure~\ref{fig:n0} and Section~\ref{sec:6.2}).
 In the exploration, we offer a new perspective for combining LLMs and autoML.
 We identify a synergy in this combination that enhances program synthesis for ML (see Section~\ref{sec:7.1}). \item We propose a sequence generation framework \emph{Contextual Modular Generation} for autoregressive LLMs, with a theoretical analysis of scalability over sequence length (Theorem~\ref{thm:1} and Theorem~\ref{thm:2}).
-To ensure compatibility among the modules, as demanded by the framework, we devise a novel testing technique based on \emph{progenitor testing protocols} (see Section~\ref{sec:4}) and LLMs. \item For 10 out of 12 ML tasks across modalities, Contextual Modular Generation outperforms existing methods (Section~\ref{sec:6.2}).
+To ensure compatibility among the modules, as demanded by the framework, we devise a novel testing technique based on \emph{progenitor testing protocols} (see Section~\ref{sec:4}) and LLMs.
+Our approach generates codes that are natively compatible with optimization algorithms, removing the need for extra adaptation and facilitating the immediate deployment of code optimization. \item For 10 out of 12 ML tasks across modalities, Contextual Modular Generation outperforms existing methods (Section~\ref{sec:6.2}).
 Furthermore, autoML substantially improves the performance of the generated programs (Section~\ref{sec:6.4}).
-In addition, we find ZC proxies speed up the search with both pretrained CV and NLP models (Section~\ref{sec:6.4}). \end{itemize}
+In addition, we find that ZC proxies speed up the search with both pretrained CV and NLP models (Section~\ref{sec:6.4}). \end{itemize}